dsmrs/open-ideas/_ideas/tv_box_for_the_elderly.md

 ---
 title: Tv box for the elderly
-description: "Simplify all the new technologies by passing them trough media known: the TV."
+description: "Simplify all the new technologies by passing them trough a known media: the TV."
 state: research
 ---